beatcracker/toptout/data/README.md

 }
 ```

-### registry
+### Windows registry

-`Windows registry` target.
 Indicates that this specific telemetry channel is controlled by setting the Windows registry keys and values.

 ```jsonc
 "plain_file": {